-A statement as to the purpose of problem courses and the method of conducting them will be found on page 8.
+A statement as to the purpose of problem courses and the method of conducting them will be found on page 9.
 These courses may be elected by students in their fifth and sixth terms and by graduate students.
 At least one problem course is a prerequisite to graduation.
 Each course carries two hours' credit.
-A list of those to be offered in 1950-1951 follows:
+A list of those to be offered in 1951-52 follows:

-- 90. PROBLEMS OF DOMESTIC AND INTERNATIONAL BUSINESS.
+90. PROBLEMS OF DOMESTIC AND INTERNATIONAL BUSINESS.
 Characteristic legal problems cutting across all fields of law, with emphasis on the practical effect of legal rules and on the interaction of substantive and adjective law; includes incidental treatment of law office organization and attorney-client relations.
 The problems, largely drawn from actual situations confronting businessmen (especially in their international dealings), will require the preparation, in draft form, of papers such as pleadings, memoranda of law, opinion letters, contracts, and proposed statutes.
+Professor SCHLESINGER.

-Professor SCHLESINGER. - 91.
-LOCAL GOVERNMENT.
+91. LOCAL GOVERNMENT.
 Original investigation by the student of the facts and law concerning the operation of typical local governmental organizations including the county, town, city, village, school district, special improvement district, authority and government-owned corporation private in form.
 Particular attention is given to the powers of public corporations to bind themselves by contract, and the effect on the corporation and its officers of agreements made in excess of their powers; the liability of public corporations in tort and the waning of public immunity; the obsolescence of the governmental-proprietary distinction; and the problems met by the public corporation as employer, as borrower, and as proprietor of business ventures.
-Each student will be required to prepare two or more written memoranda, and to present oral reports, on specific practical problems in some such field as municipal housing; municipal airports; publicly owned utilities; debt and tax limits; assessment control; municipal insolvency; unionization and strikes; etc. Professor MacDONALD.
-(Omitted in 1950-1951.) - 92.
-INTERNATIONAL LAW III.
+Each student will be required to prepare two or more written memoranda and to present oral reports on specific practical problems in some such field as municipal housing; municipal airports; publicly owned utilities; debt and tax limits; assessment control; municipal insolvency; unionization and strikes; etc. Professor MacDONALD.
+(Omitted in 1951-52.)

+92. INTERNATIONAL LAW III.
 Special treatment of selected topics of current interest.
 Subjects may be selected by the student or assigned by the instructor.
+Professor ROBINSON.
+(Omitted in 1951-52.)

-Professor ROBINSON. - 93.
-CHOICE OF REMEDIES.
-A study of the general principles of damages at law, and a comparative study of forms of alternative relief, together with a consideration of the elements involved in a choice among available remedies.
-Professor WILSON. - 94.
-TRUSTS AND ESTATES.
+93. CHOICE OF REMEDIES.
+A study of the general principles of damages at law and a comparative study of forms of alternative relief, together with a consideration of the elements involved in a choice among available remedies.
+Illustrative exercises, including the preparation of pleadings and reports will be required.
+Professor ---.

+94. TRUSTS AND ESTATES.
 Planning and settlement of estates by will or trust deed; drafting of instruments.
+Professor WHITESIDE.

-Professor WHITESIDE. - 95.
-TAXATION II.
+95. TAXATION II.
 An examination of the tax aspects of various legal problems in more detail than in the basic tax course, which is a prerequisite.
 Includes such topics as estate planning, corporate organization and reorganization, tax avoidance, interrelation of state and federal taxes, tax practice, and the technique of informal settlement.
 Operated on a problem basis with specialized training in the preparation of memoranda of law for office use.
+Professor FREEMAN.

-Professor FREEMAN. - 96.
-PROBLEMS IN BUSINESS REGULATION.
+96. PROBLEMS IN PUBLIC CONTROL OF BUSINESS.
 A study of special practical problems in the field of government regulation of business.
-This course supplements Business Regulation II, but the latter is not necessarily a prerequisite to enrollment in this course.
+This course supplements Public Control of Business, but the latter is not necessarily a prerequisite to enrollment in this course.
 Professor KEEFFE.
-(Omitted in 1950-1951.) - 97.
-LABOR LAW II.
+97. LABOR LAW II.
 (Given jointly with the School of Industrial and Labor Relations.)
 Intensive study of selected legal problems arising out of labor relations.
 Professor WILLCOX and Professor McKELVEY of the School of Industrial and Labor Relations.

 98. ADMINISTRATIVE LAW II.
 Practices and procedure of administrative agencies; conduct of hearings and methods of remedies, enforcement of administrative orders, administrative finality, and judicial review.
 Professor MacDONALD.
-(Omitted in 1950-1951.)
+(Omitted in 1951-52.)